itesoro/tip/tip/README.md

 ## TODO

-- When adding packages make sure they are not duplicated.
+- When adding packages make sure they are not duplicated
+- `tipr` calls REPL

 ## Known Issues